wilso663/magic-match/README.md

-# Stephen Wilson - Pic Some
+# Stephen Wilson - Magic-Match

 ## Purpose
 This app is meant to be a self directed exercise in